EURO GOVT-Dutch debt leads broad sell-off as crisis spreads

 A sustained break of that level could see borrowing costs accelerate to unaffordable levels which drove Greece, Ireland and Portugal to seek international bailouts.

-Italian 10-year yields were up 6 bps at 5.74 percent and were expected to remain high in a difficult environment for its debt auctions this week.

-French bonds underperformed German benchmarks, widening their 10-year yield spread 11 bps to 156 bps before retreating to around 152.
-Stamenkovic said the spread could expand to 180 bps before France’s May 6 presidential runoff, which Hollande is tipped to win.
+French bonds underperformed German benchmarks, widening their 10-year yield spread 9 basis points to 154 bps.
+Stamenkovic said the spread could expand to 180 bps heading into France’s May 6 presidential run-off, which Hollande is tipped to win.

-The uncertainty in the Netherlands, a leading proponent of budget discipline in the euro zone, prompted Rabobank strategists to switch out of 10-year Dutch bond leg of their buy Dutch sell French debt trade into July 2022 Bunds.

-They entered the new trade at a yield spread of 129.5 bps over Bunds.
+“As much as there is a microcosm of relief that the second round will be contended by Sarkozy and Hollande it still puts France on a collision course with Germany over the future of the euro,” said Marc Ostwald, a strategist at Monument Securities.

+“And it’s not going to help resolve moving towards fiscal union and the market’s concerns that the only solution is eurobonds.”